W e t a l k f o r t h e a n i m a l s .

 AAWV's first accomplishment came well before the group began.
 As a quickly formed group called Unchain Berkeley County, members of what eventually became AAWV obtained signatures on petitions destined for the Berkeley County Commission, which were presented at a hearing on the county's tethering ordinance.
 Following that successful campaign, AAWV was formed.

 In the fall of 2010, AAWV members were instrumental in assisting Berkeley County Animal Control following the seizure of over 50 horses from a failed rescue facility.
 Members adopted horses and helped in caring for the ill and starving horses; others purchased and delivered needed food and supplies and donations.

 In December 2010, AAWV members supported Berkeley County Animal Control following the seizure of 114 adult dogs and puppies from a local puppy mill.
 In less than 14 hours, AAWV members, rescue groups, and concerned citizens placed all the dogs in foster and permanent homes.

 In May 2011, AAWV members supported Berkeley County Animal Control following a seizure of 110 animals, including parrots, dogs, and cats.Some of these animals were surrendered to Animal Control and have been placed for adoption or transferred to rescue groups.

-AAWV members have helped draft legislation at the state level to protect horses in horse rescue organizations.
-They have written emails and letters to state legislators urging them to enact meaningful legislation to protect dogs in puppy mills and additional laws to help safeguard the animals of West Virginia.
+AAWV volunteers have helped draft legislation at the state level and have been active in writing emails and letters to state legislators urging them to enact meaningful legislation to protect dogs in puppy mills, fund low-cost spay/neuter initiatives, and support other laws to help safeguard the animals of West Virginia.